 Elbridge Gerry – “What, Sir, is the use of a militia?
 It is to prevent the establishment of a standing army, the bane of liberty ….
 Whenever Governments mean to invade the rights and liberties of the people, they always attempt to destroy the militia, in order to raise an army upon their ruins.”

-However, tyranny can’t be beaten at the ballot box; tyranny has only been defeated at the barrel of a gun.
-Why?
-Because government and Pogressives now own the ballot box through their exceptional use of power & money over the last 130 years.
-That my friends is why the federal government promotes gun control, they already own the ballot box and there is only one last option to throw tyranny out.
+That my friends is why the federal government promotes gun control, when they own the ballot box, there is only one last option to throw tyranny out.
 Now you understand why Progressives are such huge proponents of gun control, to preserve and promote power flowing to the government not to the individual.
 And Conservatives rarely object to those restrictions of gun ownership not being infringed.

 Let try this on you – applying it to any scenario where “preps” are needed, which way will the power be flowing?